PaxtonMarchiafava/InductorWinding/docs/README.md

 ## HMI Design
 **See Design [here](../ENGINEERING/HMIDesign.pdf)**

-The HMI is beautiful
+This HMI was designed with a strong focus on clarity, safety, and operator efficiency.
+The interface features a clean, intuitive layout with high-contrast visuals and standardized navigation, ensuring critical information like alarms, machine status, and production metrics are immediately visible.
+Alarm management is prioritized through a tiered system that highlights urgent issues and provides clear operator instructions.
+The HMI includes role-based access, preventing unauthorized changes while allowing technicians and engineers deeper access for diagnostics.
+Real-time trends, historical data, and customizable dashboards support both day-to-day operations and long-term optimization.
+Built with modular, scalable components, the design is easy to maintain and expand.
+Remote access and mobile compatibility offer flexibility for on-the-go monitoring, making this HMI both robust and user-friendly in a modern industrial environment.

 ## The Team

-Although there are "designations" under all of our photos state a job, that is just what we focused on.
-In reality, we all kinda touched everything.
+Although there are "designations" under all of our photos that state a job, that is just what we focused on.
+In reality, we all ended up dealing with everything.

 ### Paxton Coghlin
 <a href="..\TeamInfo\Paxton\Resume.pdf"><img src="..\TeamInfo\Paxton\Portrait.JPG" alt="Paxton Coghlin" style="height:411px;"></a>